 Welcome to the nRIM lab!
-Below, you can find short introductions of our lab members - for more information on their professional profiles, click on the links in the menu on the right.
+Below, you can find short introductions of our lab members - for more information on their professional profiles, click on the links in the menu on the left.

 Marylka Yoe Uusisaari, PI

 Dr. Aysen Gurkan Ozer, Lab Manager & Research Technician